google/graphicsfuzz/docs/glsl-fuzz-develop.md

 The Vulkan worker relies on amber; see the [amber project documentation](https://github.com/google/amber) on how to build it.
-For Android, you will need to build the Android native executable `amber_ndk`, and push it on the device under `/data/local/tmp`.
+For Android, you will need to build the Android native executable `amber_ndk`, and push it to your device under `/data/local/tmp/`.

 ### Build the OpenGL worker (gles-worker)